 - Tap in at a station, or when you board a bus or tram.
 Make sure you know the fare, and have enough money to cover it.

-- Tap out at a station (you don’t need to tap out on a bus or tram).
+- Tap out at a station (you may not need to tap out on a bus or tram).

 - Check your fare in the Rooster Money app (it might take a day for the charge to appear).

 With the Rooster Card, parents can also receive notifications via Rooster Money’s app when a child spends money.
-These aren’t always immediate (some transport companies don’t charge until the end of the day), but they will give mums and dads an idea of where their son or daughter is going, and how much they’re spending.
+These aren’t always immediate (some transport companies don’t charge until the end of the day), but give mums and dads an idea of how much they’re spending.
 Parents and children can also check previous payments via the Rooster Money app.

 There are a few things parents and kids will need to remember